thecoopgal/GloopGlopGovernance/docs/Community-Rules.md

-> "Be kind.
+> Be kind.
 > Be real.
 > Be fair.
 >
-> And help us build a better internet — together."
+> And help us build a better internet — together.

 # **GloopGlop Community Rules**